IBM/ibm-cloud-functions-serverless-apis/README.md

 ## Prerequisite

 You should have a basic understanding of the OpenWhisk programming model.
 If not, [try the action, trigger, and rule demo first](https://github.com/IBM/openwhisk-action-trigger-rule).

 Also, you'll need a Bluemix account and the latest [OpenWhisk command line tool (`wsk`) installed and on your PATH](https://github.com/IBM/openwhisk-action-trigger-rule/blob/master/docs/OPENWHISK.md).

+As an alternative to this end-to-end example, you might also consider the more [basic "building block" version](https://github.com/IBM/openwhisk-rest-api-trigger) of this sample.

 ## Steps